2014 Hilos Summer Institute

 Debbie Trujillo Carrillo, originally from Abiquiú, New Mexico.
 Having studied under Felipe Ortega, master potter of Hispanic and Jicarilla descent, Debbie is recognized as an accomplished potter of micaceous clay.
 Debbie, her husband Charlie, and children, exhibit annually at Spanish Market in Santa Fé, NM.

-was born in Englewood, CO, one of twelve siblings, accompanying his parents during
+was born in Littleton, CO, one of twelve siblings, accompanying his parents during

 his formative years as they followed the crops through eastern Colorado and

 western Kansas.
-He later received degrees from Adams State College in Spanish
+He later received degrees from Adams State University in Spanish

 and Latin, and Highlands University in Bilingual Education.
 He began his

 professional career as a teacher of Spanish and Latin at Englewood High School